What Is Advanced Placement® (AP)?

-The Advanced Placement Program (AP), sponsored by the College Board offers high school students the opportunity to take college-level courses in high school and receive credit, advanced placement, or both when they enter college.
-Currently, AP exams are offered in 38 subjects.
-In 2005, approximately 1.2 million students took more than 2.1 million exams, and over 2,000 universities worldwide use the AP Program to some extent.
+The Advanced Placement® Program (AP), sponsored by the College Board (i.e, “the SAT people”) offers high school students the opportunity to take college-level courses in high school and receive credit, advanced placement, or both when they enter college.
+Currently, AP exams are offered in 36 subjects.
+When the Advanced Placement (AP) Program began in 1955, 1,229 students took AP exams.
+In 2014, over 2.3 million students took more than 4.1 million exams, and over 2,000 universities worldwide use the AP Program to some extent.

-|Coordinators||Mrs. Bell; Mr. Grill|
+|Coordinators||Dr. Wiersma; Mr. Grill|